 Estrogen: An Essential Hormone for Women

-Estrogen is one of the most important substances that the female body produces.
+Estrogen is one of the most important hormones that the female body produces.
 It is responsible for breast growth, menstruation, and the widening of the hips.
-During puberty, its production rises, stimulating the maturation of the uterus, the endometrium, the Fallopian tubes, and the vagina.

-While both men and women produce estrogen naturally, women experience the effects of it during three fundamental stages: puberty, pregnancy, and menopause.
+While both men and women produce estrogen naturally, to ensure the preservation of the species.
+However, women experience the effects of it during three fundamental stages: Puberty, pregnancy, and menopause.

 In general, this hormone’s main responsibility is to ensure the proper functioning of the body for ovulation and fertilization.
-It also has a role in other processes, such as controlling blood cholesterol levels and fat metabolism.
+In the same way, it’s also used additionally in some replacement therapies, such as those associated with menopause or climacteric.

 Types of estrogen